hj-n/zadu/docs/guides/many-projections.md

 )

 results = runner.measure_many(
-    [pca_embedding, tsne_embedding, umap_embedding],
+    [pca_projection, tsne_projection, umap_projection],
     labels=labels,
 )
 ```

 `measure_many()` preserves input order and returns one ordinary `measure()`
-result per embedding. `labels` is one optional vector shared by the collection.
+result per projection. `labels` is one optional vector shared by the collection.

+The public names `embedding_workers`, `EmbeddingExecutionError`, and
+`EmbeddingResult` are retained for backward compatibility; the documentation
+otherwise calls dimensionality-reduction outputs projections.

 `embedding_workers=1` is the deterministic default.
 Larger values opt into
 bounded threads on thread-safe CPU providers or native tensor batching on